THE SPEECH COLLAB PLLC

 - Whether a referral or prior authorization is needed

-If you have any questions about our payment structure or need help understanding the superbill process, particularly regarding speech collaboration, we’re here to assist.
+If you have any questions about our payment structure or need help understanding the superbill process, we’re here to assist.

 I am passionate about partnering with families and professionals to provide effective communication support for individuals who use augmentative and alternative communication (AAC).
-Together, we explore practical ways to integrate evidence-based strategies into everyday interactions, fostering speech collaboration that allows families to connect with their child in new and meaningful ways.
+Together, we explore practical ways to integrate evidence-based strategies into everyday interactions, which allows families to connect with their child in new and meaningful ways.

 For many years, I served as the AAC/Assistive Technology (AT) specialist across multiple school settings.
 In this role, I trained, coached, and collaborated with special education teachers, occupational therapists, physical therapists, classroom teachers, educational assistants, and families.
 I conducted and facilitated team-based AAC and AT evaluations and supported successful device implementation.
 I’ve worked closely with a variety of AAC device vendors, primary care managers, and local private practices to help families acquire personal AAC systems.